flatipie/Flatipie/README.md

     Button(parent, string: str, font_color: str, color: str, hover: str, outline: bool, shadow: str)

-You don't need to provide stylesheet for it, just past in the arguments in order to achieve your style.
+You don't need to provide stylesheet for it, just pass in the arguments in order to achieve your style.

 """